Vyshnavi-MSFT/azure-docs/articles/sap/automation/configure-webapp.md

 By default there's no inbound public internet access to the web app apart from the deployer virtual network.
 To allow other access to the web app, navigate to the Azure portal.
 In the deployer resource group, find the web app.
 Then under settings on the left hand side, select networking.
 From here, select Access restriction.
 Add any allow or deny rules you would like.
 For more information on configuring access restrictions, see [Set up Azure App Service access restrictions](../../app-service/app-service-ip-restrictions.md).

 You'll also need to grant reader permissions to the app service system-assigned managed identity.
 Navigate to the app service resource.
-On the left hand side, select "Identity In the "system assigned" tab, select on "Azure role assignments" > "Add role assignment."
+On the left hand side, select "Identity".
+In the "system assigned" tab, select on "Azure role assignments" > "Add role assignment."
 Select "subscription" as the scope, and "reader" as the role.
 Then select save.
 Without this step, the web app dropdown functionality won't work.
-".

 You can sign in and visit the web app by following the URL from earlier or selecting browse inside the app service resource.
 With the web app, you're able to configure SAP workload zones and system infrastructure.
 Select download to obtain a parameter file of the workload zone or system you specified, for use in the later deployment steps.